Farmers gherao BJP MP in Haryana, smash car windscreen | Headlines

 Farmers gherao BJP MP in Haryana, smash car windscreen

-Protesting farmers on Tuesday confronted a ruling BJP MP here, holding a 'gherao' and smashing the windscreen of his car, police said.
+Protesting farmers on Tuesday blocked a BJP MP's car, smashing its windscreen as he tried to leave a party worker's home, police said.

-Kurukshetra MP Nayab Singh Saini was not in the SUV when protesters at Shahbad Markanda, 20 kms from here, targeted it.
+Kurukshetra MP Nayab Singh Saini said police had a tough time in getting him away from the protesters at Shahbad Markanda, 20 kms from here.

 Farmers protesting over the three new farm laws were sitting on a 'dharna' in front of the Jannayak Janta Party MLA Ram Karan Kala's home when they learnt that the MP had reached a BJP worker's home in nearby Majri mohalla.